Farsightedness (hyperopia) is a common vision condition in which you can see distant objects clearly, but objects nearby may be blurry.

 - Every one to two years beginning at age 65

-If you wear glasses or contacts, you'll likely need to have your eyes checked every year.
+If you wear glasses or contacts or you have a health condition that affects the eyes, such as diabetes, you'll likely need to have your eyes checked regularly.
 Ask your eye doctor how frequently you need to schedule your appointments.
-But if you notice any problems with your vision, schedule an appointment with your eye doctor as soon as possible, even if you've recently had an eye exam.
+But, if you notice problems with your vision, schedule an appointment with your eye doctor as soon as possible, even if you've recently had an eye exam.
 Blurred vision, for example, may suggest you need a prescription change, or it could be a sign of another problem.

 Children and adolescents